The Black Death – everything you need to know

 It didn’t exist at the time and didn’t even exist during the entire middle ages.

-So not only was it not medieval, it was also extremely uncommon.
+So not only was it not medieval, it was also extremely uncommon if it even existed at all at the time.

 The consequences: